bstr156/community-hub/src/docs/help/start-using-rollux-mainnet.md

 ## Step 2 - Add Rollux to your wallet (optional)
-Rollux is already enabled in Pali Wallet by default, so if you choose to [install and use Pali](connect-pali.md) you can skip this step!
+The Rollux network is already available in Pali Wallet by default, so if you choose to [install and use Pali](connect-pali.md) you can skip this step!
 Otherwise, to add Rollux to MetaMask follow this [guide](connect-metamask.md).